Microsoft 365 Booking System for Desks and Meeting Rooms

 Does Microsoft 365 Have a Room Booking System?

 Microsoft 365 doesn’t include a dedicated room booking app, but it allows you to book meeting rooms using resource mailboxes in Outlook or Teams.
+Admins can create a mailbox for each room, and employees can reserve those rooms directly when scheduling meetings.

 Does Microsoft 365 Have a Desk Booking System?